ilchemla/gygo-dataset/README.md

 # GyGO: an E-commerce Video Object Segmentation Dataset by Visualead
 ---

-**To get updates as we continually release the dataset, add this project to your "watch" list in github**

 ## Introduction
 GyGO (pronounced jai-go) is a video object segmentation dataset focused on e-commerce.
 It is currently comprised of **131** training and **24** validation sequences,